Have a question about our Online Graduate Certificate Programs? We've probably already answered it for you below!

 When is the application deadline?

 Applications for fall admission into the Friedman Graduate Certificate Programs will be accepted on a rolling basis through July 1, or as space is available.
 Enrollment is limited.
 Applicants interested in the Tuition Payment Plan for the fall semester must submit their materials prior to April 1.
+Applications for spring and summer admission will also be accepted on a rolling basis through December 1 and April 1, respectively, or as space is available.

 Where can I find the application?